tmichniewski/MiniSpark/README.md

 and this is equivalent to Scala one-argument function type `Function1[Dataset[T], Dataset[U]]`.

 One of standard methods in this trait is a method called `andThen` to sequentially apply two functions.
-In our case for such kind of function composition we prefer to use the `+` operator, but this is just an alias.
+In our case for such kind of function composition we prefer to use the `+` operator, but this is just an alias to `andThen` mathod.

 Summing up, we define the following type called the `Function`: